Forgiving with out an Apology

 Luke 23:24 KJV “Then said Jesus, Father, forgive them; for they know not what they do.
 And they parted his raiment, and cast lots.”

-So, ladies, I want to encourage you to let go and give to God any un-forgiveness you may hold in your hearts so that you may have that true inner healing from Him.
+So, ladies, I want to encourage you to seek God about needing help forgiving without an apology offered.
+Letting God guide and heal you.
+Give to God any un-forgiveness you may hold in your hearts so that you may have that true inner healing from Him.